cqw0715/iAMP-SeE/README.md

 1. 'sequence': for storing protein sequences.<br>
 2. 'label': for recording the class label of the protein sequence.
 Labels should start from 0.<br>
 <br>
 For binary classification of AMPs, the labels should be limited to 0 or 1.
-Please download the model code: iAMP-SeE_Model_1.py, and replace "data1.csv" on line 316 with the name of your dataset.
+Please download the model code: Binary classification.py, and replace "data1.csv" on line 316 with the name of your dataset.

 ```bash
 sequences, labels = load_data("data1.csv")  ##316
 ```
 <br>
 For multiclass classification of AMPs, labels should be 0-(n-1) (n denotes the number of AMP categories.),.
-Please download the model code: iAMP-SeE_Model_2.py, replace "data2.csv" on line 323 with the name of your dataset, and update the parameters accordingly: change 'num_classes=5' to 'num_classes=n' on lines 200 and 254, and replace 'depth=5' with 'depth=n' on lines 281, 285, 290, and 300.
+Please download the model code: Multi-label classification.py, replace "data2.csv" on line 323 with the name of your dataset, and update the parameters accordingly: change 'num_classes=5' to 'num_classes=n' on lines 200 and 254, and replace 'depth=5' with 'depth=n' on lines 281, 285, 290, and 300.

 ```bash
 sequences, labels = load_and_oversample_data("data2.csv")    ##323